caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <td width="320" valign="top" style="border-style: none solid solid; border-color: -moz-use-text-color windowtext windowtext; border-width: medium 1pt 1pt; padding: 0cm 5.4pt; width: 239.95pt;">

-<span lang="EN-GB">Enter Hostname (pi@ in front of the IP is giving the user you want to use for connecting, in this case the standard user “pi”), Port and Connection type</span>
+<span lang="EN-GB">Enter Hostname (pi@ in front of the IP is giving the user you want to use for connecting, in this case the standard user â€œpiâ€), Port and Connection type</span>

 <span lang="EN-GB">Select Open to launch the terminal</span>